Apply for a Visa

 Until these steps have been completed, you will be unable to enroll in classes at Duke University Graduate School.

 Important Note for International Students Currently Studying in the U.S.: If you are currently in the United States on a student visa, you must transfer your visa from your current school to Duke.
-In addition to completing and submitting the visa request form to the Duke University Graduate School, you must contact the appropriate office at your school and request that your record be transferred to Duke.
+In addition to completing the visa request form and submitting it to the Duke University Graduate School, you must contact the appropriate office at your school and request that your record be transferred to Duke.